What is Section 194O?

 E-Commerce Operator is a person who owns, manages, and operates a digital platform for the sale of goods and services online.
 Therefore, e-Commerce Operators should deduct TDS on making payments to e-commerce sellers.
 Hence, the TDS should be deposited with the income tax department and a TDS Return should be filed.

 E-Commerce Participant or E-Commerce Seller is a person resident in India who sells goods and services on an e-commerce platform.
 An E-Commerce Seller receiving payment for goods as well as services sold will receive the amount after the deduction of TDS under Sec 194O.
-E-Commerce Sellers, not resident in India making e-commerce sales will receive the amount after deduction of TDS under Sec 195
+E-Commerce Sellers, not residents in India making e-commerce sales will receive the amount after deduction of TDS under Sec 195

 Nature of Payment